Rosso delle Langhe “Faletto” DOC

 The vineyards are located in Dogliani and Diamo d’Alba and enjoy southwest exposure.
 After harvest and vinification, the wine is aged in barrique, partly new and partly used.
 The percentage of new and used barrique depends on the wine’s analysis after fermentation.
 The length of aging depends on the vintage, but lasts at least twenty-four months.
 It is neither clarified nor filtered.

 Wine exported to

-USA, Canada, Puerto Rico, Singapore
+Canada, Puerto Rico, Singapore

 Most recent awards

 - 2016 | James Suckling87

 70% Cabernet Sauvignon, 10% Nebbiolo and 20% Barbera

 Type of yeast: